-Regular Users on paid subscriptions can enable the Wrike and Bitbucket Two-Way Sync.
+Regular Users on Business and higher subscriptions can enable the Wrike and Bitbucket Two-Way Sync.
 This feature is currently available as a free trial, but in the future, it will be a paid add-on.

 ⏱ 4 min read